"The global competition group at White & Case is the king of the novel antitrust case."

 - Mergers/Joint Ventures: We guide clients smoothly through the U.S. quick look and EU Phase I and Phase II pre-merger processes so that their transactions are completed promptly and efficiently.
 We have exceptional experience and a good record of success in coordinating pre-merger advice and notifying of transactions in more than 100 jurisdictions around the world.
 We liaise, advocate and negotiate directly with the national and international merger review authorities.

-- Government Investigations/International Cartels: The group represents complainants and defendants in complex antitrust investigations, including price-fixing investigations and parallel industry-wide class actions.
+- Government Investigations/International Cartels: Major advances in international cartel enforcement over the last few years have been characterized by a rise in cooperation between competition enforcement agencies around the world, and increased fines for cartel participants.
+Our global team represents complainants and defendants in complex antitrust investigations, including price-fixing investigations and parallel industry-wide class actions.

 - Merger Litigation: The ability and willingness to litigate is an important element of success in merger transactions.
 We have substantial experience in litigating before antitrust agencies.
 We successfully defended SunGard Data Systems against the US Justice Department's challenge to the acquisition of its rival, a landmark decision that went from complaint to decision in less than three weeks.